antquinonez/Far-Finer-AI-Clients/README.md

 ### Gemini:
 - `FFGemini`: Uses the Gemini API.
 Use gcloud to authenticate.
 No token.

+### Azure OpenAI:
+- `FFAzureOpenAI`: Uses the Azure OpenAI API.
+You have to setup your deployments.
+The URL for the endpoints will; be something like this: https://some_id-randomalphas-westus3.cognitiveservices.azure.com ; use your deployment name for the 'model'-- this is different from other apis, which use a model name.

 ### Perplexity:
 - `FFPerplexity` Uses the Perplexity API.